 EcoCatalytic Technologies assumed its new name in 2014, after winning two significant ARPA-E contracts for technology research in the area of innovative fuel and chemical process focusing on reduced energy utilization, smaller facility footprints, and lower emissions of Green House Gases (GHG).

-EcoCatalytic operates out of up-to-date laboratory facilities at the Princeton Corporate Plaza, which allow rapid production and evaluation of new catalytic materials.
+Our up-to-date laboratory facilities at the Princeton Corporate Plaza allow rapid production and evaluation of new catalytic materials.
 These include ceramic process equipment, high temperature calcinations furnaces, automated catalytic micro reactors, and gas chromatography.
 EcoCatalytic also uses advanced electrochemical conductivity measurement techniques, such as AC Impedance Spectroscopy, to evaluate the unique Mixed Ionic-Electronic Conductivity of its novel catalytic materials.